 The ALADIN instrument on ADM-Aeolus employed several novel technologies, like:

 - Accumulation CCD as detector (also referred to as ACCD).

-A programmable sequencer is implemented for the detector permitting configuration changes with regard to vertical altitude resolution and range coverage.
-The vertical resolution can be varied from 250 m to 2 km or more.
-However, the measurement accuracy is only obtained for the nominal vertical resolution of 1 km.
-The altitude range is limited to 30 km.
-The horizontal (along-track) onboard accumulation length can also be changed between a distance of 1.0 km and 3.5 km.
+A programmable sequencer was implemented for the detector permitting configuration changes with regard to vertical altitude resolution and range coverage.
+The vertical resolution could vary from 250 m to 2 km or more.
+However, the measurement accuracy was only obtained for the nominal vertical resolution of 1 km.
+The altitude range was limited to 30 km.
+The horizontal (along-track) onboard accumulation length could also be changed between a distance of 1.0 km and 3.5 km.

-In addition to the horizontal line-of-sight (HLOS) velocity measurements, ALADIN is able to provide information on cloud characteristics over the depth of the atmosphere, as well as aerosol measurements in the troposphere.
-These include:
+In addition to the horizontal line-of-sight (HLOS) velocity measurements, ALADIN was able to provide information on cloud characteristics over the depth of the atmosphere, as well as aerosol measurements in the troposphere.
+These included:

 • Cloud top height (notably cirrus top and base)

 • Cloud cover

 • Cloud and aerosol extinction and optical thickness

 • Identification of multi-layer clouds